Princeton-Weimar Summer School for Media Studies

 The summer school will be directed by Lorenz Engell (Weimar) and Thomas Y. Levin (Princeton).

-The faculty will include Jane Bennett (Baltimore), Elisabeth Bronfen (Zürich), Beatriz Colomina (Princeton), Erin Manning/Brian Massumi (Montreal), Avital Ronell (New York), Christiane Voß (Weimar) and others.
+The faculty will include Jane Bennett (Baltimore), Elisabeth Bronfen (Zürich), Beatriz Colomina (Princeton), Erin Manning/Brian Massumi (Montreal), Claus Pias (Lüneburg), Avital Ronell (New York), Bernhard Siegert (Weimar) and Christiane Voss (Weimar).

 The Princeton-Weimar Summer School for Media Studies invites applications internationally from outstanding doctoral candidates working in media studies and related fields such as film studies, literary studies, philosophy, art history, architecture, sociology, politics, the history of science and visual culture.

 All application materials should be sent via email to :

 ikkm-conference[ @ ]uni-weimar.de

 and must be received no later than January 1st, 2017.

 Please submit all inquiries to: ikkm-conference[ @ ]uni-weimar.de